6 Data Setup for Modeling

 Prediction is very difficult, especially if it’s about the future.

 Suppose a churn prediction model reports 95% accuracy, yet consistently fails to identify customers who actually churn.
 What went wrong?
 In many cases, the issue lies not in the algorithm itself but in how the data was prepared for modeling.
-Before reliable machine learning models can be built, the dataset must be not only clean but also properly structured to support learning, validation, and generalization.
+Before reliable machine learning models can be built, the dataset must be structured to support learning, validation, and generalization.

-This chapter focuses on the fourth stage of the Data Science Workflow shown in Figure 2.3: Data Setup to Model.
+This chapter focuses on the fourth stage of the Data Science Workflow shown in Figure 2.3: Data Setup for Modeling.
 This stage involves organizing the dataset so that it enables fair training, trustworthy validation, and robust generalization to unseen data.

-We now move to the modeling setup phase, a crucial but often underestimated step.
-It ensures that the data is not only clean but also statistically sound, well-structured, and ready for modeling.
-Proper data setup helps prevent common issues such as overfitting, biased evaluation, and data leakage, all of which can undermine model performance in practice.
+We now turn to Data Setup for Modeling, a crucial but often underestimated step.
+At this stage, the goal is no longer cleaning the data but structuring it for learning and evaluation.
+Proper data setup prevents overfitting, biased evaluation, and data leakage, all of which can undermine model performance in practice.

 This stage, particularly for newcomers, raises important questions: Why is it necessary to partition the data?
 How can we verify that training and test sets are truly comparable?
 What can we do if one class is severely underrepresented?
 When and how should we scale or encode features?

-These are not just technical details; they reflect essential principles in modern data science—fairness, reproducibility, and trust.
-By walking through partitioning, validation, balancing, and feature preparation, we lay the groundwork for building models that not only perform well but also do so reliably and transparently in real-world settings.
+These questions are not merely technical.
+They reflect fundamental principles of modern data science, including fairness, reproducibility, and reliable generalization.
+By walking through partitioning, validation, balancing, and feature preparation, we lay the groundwork for building models that perform well and generalize reliably in real-world settings.

 What This Chapter Covers